The mission of the Alaska Housing Finance Corporation is to provide Alaskans access to safe, quality, affordable housing.

 |B1: Core Service - Manage finances to maximize Alaska Housing Finance Corporation's (AHFC) profits|

 Target #1: Maintain or increase Adjusted Change In Net Position

-During FY2003, the corporation worked with the administration and the legislature to pass HB256, which continued the transfer plan and limited total transfers to the state to a percent of the corporation's "adjusted net income."
-The latest amendment to the transfer plan was through SB 270 which reads as follows:
+During FY2003, the corporation worked with the administration and the legislature to pass HB256, which continued the transfer plan and limited total transfers to the state to a percent of the adjusted net income of the corporation.
+The latest amendment to the transfer plan was through Senate Bill 270, which reads as follows: